 - A. Roll Call

 - B. Opening Remarks

 - C. Pledge of Allegiance

 - D. Testimony on Ceremonial Resolutions

 - E. Ceremonial Resolutions

-- F. [Presentation of Written or Oral Testimony]Set the Consent Calendar
+- F. Presentation of Written or Oral Testimony

-- G. [Consent Calendar and Minutes]Presentation of Written or Oral Testimony
+- G. Consent Calendar and Minutes

-- H. [Communications]Minutes
+- H. Communications

-- [1.
-County]

-- [2.
-General]

-- I. [Committee Reports] Action on the Consent Calendar

-- J. [Resolutions]Communications

 - 1. County

 - 2. General

+- I. Committee Reports

+- J. Resolutions

-- [K. Ordinances]
+- K. Ordinances

-- [L. Unfinished Business]
+- L. Unfinished Business

-The Consent Calendar is intended for items transmitted by the Administration that will not require discussion at a Council meeting.
-Use of the Consent Calendar is voluntary.
-Testimony on items on the Consent Calendar is permitted.
+The Consent Calendar is intended for matters that will not require discussion at a Council meeting.

 Prior to the posting deadline, committee chairs will be notified of the items intended for posting on the meeting agenda.
-Discussion between Councilmembers is not permitted outside a properly noticed meeting.
-Committee chairs will inform the Office of Council Services of the items intended to be included in the Consent Calendar and the intended action of each item before twelve noon, eight days prior to the meeting.
-Items that can be added to the Consent Calendar include County or General Communications intended for filing or referral [and bills on second reading].
+Committee chairs will inform staff of the items intended to be included in the Consent Calendar and the intended action of each item.
+Items that can be added to the Consent Calendar include County or General Communications intended for filing or referral and bills on second reading.
 The Consent Calendar will indicate the intended action for each item.

-At the meeting, Councilmembers may request to add items from the duly noticed agenda to or remove items from the Consent Calendar.
-The item being removed from the Consent Calendar would default to the location on the duly noticed agenda required by the Rules of the Council unless otherwise specified.
+At the meeting, Councilmembers may request to add items to or remove items from the Consent Calendar.
+The item being removed from the Consent Calendar would default to the location required by the Rules of the Council unless otherwise specified.
 If a Councilmember disagrees with the indicated action of an item on the Consent Calendar, the Councilmember must request its removal from the Consent Calendar for discussion; this includes requests for committee referrals.